ThreeSixtyGiving/standard/documentation/guidance/decide-to-publish.md

 > Open means anyone can freely access, use, modify, and share for any purpose (subject, at most, to requirements that preserve provenance and openness).

-For further information visit Open Definition: [https://opendefinition.org/](https://opendefinition.org/)
+For further information visit Open Definition: <a href="https://opendefinition.org/" target="_blank">https://opendefinition.org/</a>

 #### 360Giving data
 360Giving data is the term we use to describe any grant information shared using the 360Giving Data Standard.
 360Giving data can be viewed in files published by a wide range of funders or explored in online tools built by 360Giving and others.